-Check Out Colorado State Parks (cpw.state.co.us/librarybackpack), the result of a partnership between Colorado Parks and Wildlife and the Colorado State Library, provides 307 Colorado libraries with two park passes and adventure backpacks filled with information and educational activities.
+Check Out Colorado State Parks, the result of a partnership between Colorado Parks and Wildlife and the Colorado State Library, provides 307 Colorado libraries with park passes and adventure backpacks filled with information and educational activities.
 Patrons of participating public, military, and academic libraries can check out a backpack for a week at a time to visit state parks for free.
 While backpack circulation was down due to the continuing pandemic, this program provided critical access to nature for many during 2021.
 397 patrons completed a survey about their park experience.